Fracture17/ProjectMCodes/notes/guides/USING_THESE_MODS.md

 developed in the "codes" folder.
 All of its files will be in the "AIDebug" folder.

+Here is a direct link to that folder: [guides/codes/AIDebug](./codes/AIDebug)

 ### Warning:

 doing this with the netplay `sd.raw` will cause it to desync - therefor